missingalso/Word-Swap/README.md

 # Word-Swap
 Javascript program using Node that takes in a sentence (user input) and returns a new sentence with synonyms for any adjectives in that sentence.

+Makes use of the prompt, random, thesaurus, and parts-of-speech packages.
+Uses a lexer to lexify the input sentence, giving us a list of lists where the inner lists contain a word from the sentence and its corresponding part of speech.
+After this, that list of the lexified components of the sentence is looped over to identify if there are any adjectives (tag is JJ).
+If there are, we then use the thesaurus package to generate a synonym to replace it.
+We do this by randomly choosing one of the top five synonyms generated from the thesaurus.find() method.
+After generating this new word, we index into the list of words in the sentence (non-lexified) and replace the original word with the new word.
+Finally, the list components are joined together and presented as the altered sentence.